Intrinsically symmetric cosmological model in the presence of dissipative fluids: The solution

 \section{The solution}

-The properties of the metric we propose here are inspired by the observed homogeneity and isotropy of the universe encoded in the cosmological principle, which is usually put forward by adopting the FLRW model with flat spatial curvature scalar.
-However, this hypothesis can be relaxed by imposing that just the hypersurfaces at constant time $t$ are maximally symmetric without requiring that their corresponding isometries are also symmetries of the whole space-time.
+The properties of the metric we propose here are inspired by the observed homogeneity and isotropy of the universe encoded in the cosmological principle, which is usually put forward by adopting the FLRW model with constant spatial curvature scalar\footnote{A careful analysis of the foundations of the standard cosmological model can be found in \cite{clarkson}, where it is discussed which assumptions can actually be confirmed by observations.}.
+However, this hypothesis can be relaxed by assuming that just the hypersurfaces at constant time are maximally symmetric without requiring that their corresponding isometries are also symmetries of the whole space-time.
 With this in mind, the simplest manner to implement this scenario, in the flat case, is through the infinitesimal line element

 where $f(t,x,y,z)$ is an arbitrary function (at least of class ${\cal C}^2$) and $a(t)$ is the scale factor.
-With no further assumptions, this is an algebraically general metric of Petrov type I (see the Appendix for details).
-Furthermore, from a recent discussion in the literature \cite{green,buchert15,green1}---in which it was elucidated that linear perturbations of homogeneous and isotropic models lead to different results when compared to a linearized inhomegeneous solutions---we can state that the exact solution of EFE derived here is indeed the simplest generalization of the flat standard model in terms of intrinsic symmetries.
+With no further assumptions, this is an algebraically general metric of Petrov type I (see Appendix for details).
+In our approach, we will consider the non-linearity of the Einstein's equations as a whole, thus keeping our analysis in the class of models that cannot be reduced to perturbations of the FLRW spacetimes (see \cite{green,buchert15,green1} and references therein for a fruitful debate on this subject).
+Our aim is to describe in a more realistic way how the distribution of matter---through this large scale inhomogeneity---affects the luminosity distance observations trying to deviate as little as possible from the standard model by keeping the homogeneity of the $t={\rm const.}$ hypersurfaces.

-In this model, the fluid flow will be described by the normalized, irrotational and shear-free vector field $u^\mu=e^{-f/2}\delta^\mu{}_0$ and the flat 3-hypersurfaces, with metric given by $h_{\mu\nu}=g_{\mu\nu}+ u_{\mu}u_{\nu}$, are orthogonal to it.
-The energy-momentum tensor can be generally decomposed by this field as
+The fluid flow will be described by the normalized, irrotational and shear-free vector field $u^\mu=e^{-f/2}\delta^\mu{}_0$ and the flat 3-hypersurfaces, with metric given by $h_{\mu\nu}=g_{\mu\nu}+ u_{\mu}u_{\nu}$, are orthogonal to it.
+The non-trivial kinematic quantities associated to the four-velocity of the fluid are the expansion coefficient given by